couchbase-examples/cxx-quickstart/README.md

 To run this prebuilt project, you will need:

 - [Couchbase Capella](https://www.couchbase.com/products/capella/) cluster or a self managed Couchbase cluster with [travel-sample](https://docs.couchbase.com/python-sdk/current/ref/travel-app-data-model.html) bucket loaded.
-  - To run this tutorial using a self managed Couchbase cluster, please refer to this [section](##Running-Self-Managed-Couchbase-Cluster).

 - [CMake](https://cmake.org/) 3.9 or higher installed
 - [C++17](https://en.cppreference.com/w/cpp/17) and a compatible compiler, [clang++](https://clang.llvm.org/) or [g++](https://gcc.gnu.org/)